 - clinical and public health professionals working on patient care protocols in public health systems and the private sector

-- safe abortion advocates and policymakers creating laws and policies that fulfill women’s and girls’ right to health
+- safe abortion advocates and policymakers creating laws and policies that fulfill women’s, girls’ and pregnant people’s right to health

 What’s new in this revision

 In this edition of the Clinical Updates in Reproductive Health, you will find updated, evidence-based recommendations on more than 40 abortion care topics.
-During the 2021 update, we reviewed newly published literature related to the components of paracervical block prior to uterine manipulation, assessment of gestational age before the provision of abortion services, effectiveness and ongoing pregnancy rates following medical abortion between 10-13 weeks, complication rates following medical abortion at or after 13 weeks, surgical treatment of incomplete abortion, and client satisfaction with contraceptive services at the time of medical abortion.
+During the 2023 update, we reviewed newly published literature related to follow-up care after medical abortion; cervical preparation before a procedural abortion; the use of telemedicine and other innovative service delivery mechanisms for abortion care; self-management of the component parts of medical abortion as well as the medical abortion process overall; and health worker roles in abortion care.
 We updated our recommendations accordingly.
-Additionally, we updated with supportive and informative data the sections on misoprostol quality, pain management, screening for ectopic pregnancy, recommended regimens for mifepristone and misoprostol, home use of medical abortion pills, inducing fetal demise prior to abortion at or after 13 weeks, cervical preparation prior to D&E, and managing postabortion hemorrhage.
+Additionally, we updated with supportive and informative data the sections on misoprostol quality, pain management, screening for ectopic pregnancy, recommended regimens for mifepristone and misoprostol, and misoprostol used alone, the addition of letrozole to misoprostol-only medical abortion, home use of medical abortion pills, inducing fetal demise prior to abortion at or after 13 weeks, treatment for incomplete abortion and intrauterine demise, and postabortion contraception.
+We also reviewed newly published global guidelines for abortion care from the World Health Organization (2022) and others, and brought our recommendations into alignment whenever possible.

 The online Clinical Updates (www.ipas.org/clinicalupdates) contains the recommendations included in this manual along with easy-to-use drop-down menus to help readers navigate quickly to the information they need.
 Both online and print/PDF editions are also available in Spanish, French and Portuguese.